-At Verizon Media, our commitment to providing our customers with best-in-class products and solutions is ongoing, which is why we’ve introduced improvements to our Rules Engine technology.
-The latest version of Rules Engine provides a better overall user experience and the flexibility to keep configurations simple or they can be customized to fit your businesses’ specific needs.
+At Edgio, formerly Verizon Media, our commitment to providing our customers with best-in-class products and solutions is ongoing, which is why we’ve introduced improvements to our Rules Engine technology.
+The latest version of Rules Engine provides a better overall user experience and the flexibility to keep configurations simple, or they can be customized to fit your business's specific needs.
 These custom rules handle how our edge servers cache and grant access to our platform, for example, overriding TTL, URL redirection, URL rewrite, access control, geoblocking, and more.

 Rules Engine includes capabilities that give you even greater control and flexibility to optimize the end-user experience.
 These powerful new capabilities include:

-1. No rule limits: There is no limit on the total number of allowed rules, and no limit on the total number of matches and features within a rule.
-Categorized matches and features are now easier to find with new features being added to the mix, including streaming optimization and geolocation match conditions.
+1. No rule limits: There is no limit on the total number of allowed rules and the total number of matches and features within a rule.
+Categorized matches and features are now easier to find, with new features being added to the mix, including streaming optimization and geolocation match conditions.

 Rules Engine staging environment

 3. Streamlined deployment workflow: A Policy can be quickly applied to the Staging or Production environment.
-A history of deploy requests is provided to facilitate the tracking of changes applied to those environments.
+A history of deploy requests is provided to facilitate tracking changes applied to those environments.

-4. Policy versioning: This allows you to store multiple variants of rules, so you are ready for future deployment and easy rollback if needed.
-Versioning also enables you to keep track of rule changes over time and see who updated a Draft, locked a Policy, or submitted a Deploy Request.
+4. Policy versioning: This allows you to store multiple rule variants, so you are ready for future deployment and easy rollback if needed.
+Versioning lets you keep track of rule changes over time and see who updated a Draft, locked a Policy, or submitted a Deploy Request.

 5. New UI: The user interface has been updated, making it easier to set up rules, including making it easier to draft, deploy and roll back policies to your production or staging environment.

-Rule comparison tool: The Compare function is a powerful new capability that enables you to compare one Draft or Policy with another Draft or Policy to easily identify differences.
-This can be very useful for troubleshooting or management purposes before/after applying a new Policy.
+Rule comparison tool: The Compare function is a powerful new capability that enables you to compare one Draft or Policy with another Draft or Policy to identify differences easily.
+This can be very useful for troubleshooting or management purposes before/after applying a new policy.

 Rule comparison tool